void-linux/void-packages/Manual.md

   mode are required on every line, even if they are `755 root root`.
 By convention, there is only one entry of `dir perms user group` per line.

-- `noarch` If set, the binary package is not architecture specific and can be shared by all supported architectures.

-> NOTE: `noarch` is deprecated and must be replaced by `archs=noarch`

 - `repository` Defines the repository in which the package will be placed.
 See *Repositories* for a list of valid repositories.